MAMDR: A Model Agnostic Learning Method for Multi-Domain Recommendation: Approach

 \section{Approach}

-In this section, we will first introduce the Domain Negotiation and Domain Regularization in subsection \ref{sec:dn} and \ref{sec:dr}, respectively.
+In this section, we will first introduce the Domain Negotiation and Domain Regularization in subsections \ref{sec:dn} and \ref{sec:dr}, respectively.
 Then, the theoretical analyses for DN and DR will be discussed in subsection \ref{sec:dn_analysis}.
-Last, we will introduce the overall algorithm of \ourmethod in subsection \ref{sec:mamdr} and the large-scale implementation of \ourmethod in subsection \ref{sec:implementation}.
+Last, we will introduce the overall algorithm of \ourmethod and the large-scale implementation of \ourmethod in subsection \ref{sec:mamdr}.